Milltown Cemetery: Priest's Row

-War Graves
+War graves

 The Commonwealth War Graves Commission maintains and registers the graves within the cemetery of British Commonwealth service personnel, covering years 1914–21 and 1939–47.
 There are 102 World War I and 52 World War II graves, besides 10 foreign national servicemen.
 The focal point is a Cross of Sacrifice erected by the commission after World War I, near which stands a Screen Wall memorial listing those of that war whose graves could not be individually marked.

 Belfast Blitz Memorial

-The Belfast Blitz occurred in the April and May 1941 when approximately 1,000 citizens of the city, known and unknown, perished.
-After the burials of those who could be identified the city authorities were left with human remains where positive identification was not possible.

-It was decided to have two large 'en masse' burials, one at the City Cemetery and one at Milltown where 30 unknown people, who bore effects identifying them as Catholics, are buried.
+The Belfast Blitz occurred in the April and May 1941 when approximately 1,000 residents were killed.
+After the burials of those who could be identified, the city authorities were left with human remains where positive identification was not possible.
+It was decided to have two mass burial sites, one at the City Cemetery and one at Milltown where 30 unknown people, who bore effects identifying them as Catholics, are buried.
 In 2012 the memorial was restored.